kiranjthomas/personal-site/content/posts/four-redis-use-cases-outside-of-caching.md

 draft: false
 ---

 I use Redis for caching.
-Once I watched [ByteByteGo's Top 5 Uses of Redis video](https://www.youtube.com/watch?v=a4yX7RUgTxI), I knew I needed to create a new blog post.
-The video documented some other cool use cases.
-I would definitely forget these if I didn't take notes.
+I learned about some other neat use cases after watching [ByteByteGo's Redis video](https://www.youtube.com/watch?v=a4yX7RUgTxI).

+I decided to document these other use cases so that I can quickly refer back to them in the future.

 {{< toc >}}